-Anouk Rijs' aim is to become a full professor, perform great research, to teach more students and thereby to fill the same role as her professors did for her.
+Anouk Rijs' aim is to perform great research, to teach more students and thereby to fill the same role as her professors did for her.
 "I never had any doubts that it is possible as a female scientist to become a professor.
 And I think it is really good for students to see that a career in academia is possible," she says.